syncfusion-content/uwp-docs/uwp/Docking/Tabbed-Window.md

 documentation: ug
 ---

-# Tabbed Window in UWP SfDockingManager
+# Tabbed Window in UWP Docking Control

 A child window can be arranged as a Tabbed window by setting `TargetNameInDockedMode` and the side value as `Tabbed` using the property `SideInDockedMode`.